PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

 ##### Benefits NMMNH Geoscience
  - Completed "Manage Collection" for Paleo and Geol adding museum logo to record header and details for future publication to aggregators.
  - Tested bulkload of research localities and collecting events with Arctos programmer.
- - Bulkloaded 11,294 specimen records
+ - Bulkloaded 18,911 specimen records with public and research events
  - Bulkloaded 115 non-conforming Agents to Arctos
+ - Bulkloaded 9,928 research localities to Arctos
+ - Bulkloaded 9,928 public loalities to Arctos
  - Normalized and sent 604 "Site Found By" locality attributes to Arctos DBA for upload
  - Normalized and sent 2,482 "Site Found Date" locality attributes to Arctos DBA for upload
  - Normalized and sent 12,188 "Site Identifier" locality attributes to Arctos DBA for upload